 As an EB5 investor, it is incumbent upon you to prove that your capital investment was made in a New Commercial Enterprise (NCE).
 An NCE is any for-profit enterprise established after November 29, 1990 (or prior to that date, provided certain conditions were met).
 The NCE must have been formed for the ongoing conduct of a lawful for-profit US-based business.
 The business types of the NCE may include, among others, a sole proprietorship, joint venture, general or limited partnership, holding company, corporation, business trust, or other privately or publicly held entity.
 In the context of a Regional Center, the NCE is the fund in which the immigrant invests.
 In general, that fund will take the form of either a Limited Liability Company (LLC) or Limited Partnership (LP).
 In the context of a direct investment, i.e. not through a Regional Center, the NCE is the business wherein the immigrant invests and which will create the required jobs for U.S. workers.

-An EB5 visa petition must be supported by proof that the immigrant has invested the required capital.
+The petition to get investor visa USA must be supported by proof that the immigrant has invested the required capital.
 The minimum required investment is $500,000 or $1 million, with the amount dependent upon the project or NCE’s location.
 If located within a designated Targeted Employment Area (TEA), the minimum investment amount would be $500,000.
 Outside of a TEA designated area, the minimum investment would be $1 million.

 The USCIS requires that the immigrant investor’s funds be deemed “at risk” and irrevocably committed to the NCE.
 The funds must be used by the NCE to create employment.